 - It’s best to avoid using pre-patched boot images provided by others.
-When you self-patch the boot image in Magisk Manager, it takes and stores a backup of the stock boot, which is necessary for both uninstalling Magisk (unrooting), as well as for installing OTA updates after rooting.
-If you use a pre-patched boot, Magisk Manager won’t be able to store a backup.
+When you self-patch the boot image in Magisk app, it takes and stores a backup of the stock boot, which is necessary for both uninstalling Magisk (unrooting), as well as for installing OTA updates after rooting.
+If you use a pre-patched boot, the Magisk app won’t be able to store a backup.

-Step 3: Patch Stock Boot Image in Magisk Manager
+Step 3: Patch Stock Boot Image with Magisk App

-Now, go to the app drawer and launch the Magisk Manager app on your phone.
-Press the “Install” button and tap on “Select and Patch a File”.
+Once installed, launch the Magisk app, press the “Install” button and tap on “Select and Patch a File”.
 Then navigate to the “Download” folder and select the stock boot image file you transferred during step #2.
 Once the file has been selected, press “Let’s Go”.

-Magisk Manager will download the latest version of Magisk and patch the boot image with it.
+The app will patch the stock boot image with the latest version of Magisk.
 Once done, the patched boot image (

-magisk_patched.img) will be stored inside the “Download” folder of the internal storage.
+magisk_patched.img) will be stored inside the “Download” folder of your phone’s internal storage.